I think they ought to, we ought to get we ought to get Chuck Schumer out there as much as we can.

 Remember this case?

-And they could choose that the somebody who wanted the property, big corporate interests, could get the property currently owned by people who occupy the property, the little guys.
+And they could choose that the somebody who wanted the property, big corporate interests, could get the property currently owned by people who occupied the property, the little guys.

-And the little guys could have their property taken from them, given to the big corporate interests for the purposes of generating more tax revenue to New London, Connecticut.
+And the little guy is going to have their property taken from them, given to the big corporate interests for the purposes of generating more tax revenue to New London, Connecticut.

 Who was it that was for screwing the little guy?